Leeman92/ImgurCrawler/README.md

 Features
 =========

-Easy download for big "albums/gallerys" (not sure what they are called in imgur).
+Easy download for big "albums/gallerys" (not sure what they are called in imgur). <br />
 Names of pictures all lowercase.
 Spaces replaced with _ and no double download [Goes by Name though]

 Libs used
 ==========

-beautifulsoup4 by Leonard Richardson requests by Kenneth Reitz
+* beautifulsoup4 by Leonard Richardson
+* requests by Kenneth Reitz